Human Beings First

 Overview

-Paul Wolfe reveals eight practices of empathetic, expressive leadership based on this fundamental truth: we are all human beings, first and foremost.
+Paul Wolfe reveals eight empathetic, expressive leadership commitments based on this fundamental truth: we are all human beings, first and foremost.
 We have full lives that can include coping with mental health challenges, caring for sick family members, raising children, and so much more.
 Leaders who create an environment where individuals feel valued and appreciated - and feel safe bringing their full selves to work - clear the way for their employees’ personal and professional success and development.

 Review